Gnirps00/CS-E4780-project2/README.md

 #### 3. Retry Loop with Error Feedback ([graph_rag_core.py](graph_rag_core.py))

-Automatically retries query generation when execution fails, providing error context to the LLM for self-correction, significantly improving success rate on difficult questions by recovering from syntax errors and invalid queries.
+We automatically retry query generation when execution fails and provide error context to the LLM for self-correction.
+This significantly improves success rate on difficult questions by recovering from syntax errors and invalid queries.

 **How it works:**
 - Attempts to execute the generated Cypher query